Niagara Falls-Canada Side

 Rainbow Bridge Rainbow Bridge, 5702 Falls Ave, Niagara Falls, ON

-There’s a one-mile promenade that hugs the Niagara Falls Canada side.
+Next get yourself to the one-mile promenade that hugs the Niagara Falls Canada side.

 It’s ground zero for magnificent views of the falls.

 Let walking this path be the first of many times that you watch the water; the falls take on a new look depending on the time of day and the weather conditions.